Welcome to the Pennsylvania Land Title Association

 Wire Fraud Warning for Consumers To help raise awareness about wire fraud, ALTA created a 2-minute video that provides four tips on how consumers can protect their money and offers advice on what to do if they have been targeted by a scam.

-Predictable Recording Fees Legislation on the Horizon
+Predictable Recording Fees Legislation Introduced in the PA House

 This has been a major initiative for PLTA and would be similar to laws passed in 19 other states and the District of Columbia which recognizes the need to reduce uncertainty and delay in the recording process.